Leominster High School: Athletics

 Leominster High School is a participant in Massachusetts Interscholastic Athletic Association.
 Doyle Field, the school's sports complex located in downtown Leominster, underwent a major renovation from 2005 to 2006 though it still lacks adequate track and field facilities in order to host meets.

 In addition to football, the school offers cross country, field hockey, girls and boys soccer, volleyball, girls and boys basketball, ice hockey, indoor track, outdoor track, girls and boys lacrosse, girls and boys tennis, softball, and baseball.
 Leominster High also is the home to the Marching Blue Devils.
 The band plays at all of the high school's home football games.
 They also perform at the city's patriotic events, including the Memorial Day and Veteran's Day ceremonies.

 Most of Leominster's athletic teams play their home games at the high school itself or at the Doyle Field complex.
 The ice hockey team plays its home games in neighboring Fitchburg at the Wallace Civic Center.

 Recent renovations have occurred at Doyle Field.
 The track is not being resurfaced and will be torn up in the next few years, due to a heavy focus on football.
-This will leave the Leominster High School track team, which already cannot have home meets because of the poor condition of the track, without a practice track.
+This will leave the Leominster High School track team, which already cannot have home meets because of the poor condition of the track, without a practice track, until the completion of a new track and field on site at the high school.